hluu5/stockx_challenge/README.md

 Apps and Postgres are also being kept alive always with Docker's restart policy.
 If we don't use Docker to manage our app, we can use PM2 to keep our app alive and restart automatically.

+### Other Tasks That Are Not In Scope Of This Project But Real Production App Should Have:
+#### Performance:
+- Redis can be used to cache incoming request and its reponse.
+- Scalling: with Docker, the app can be vertically scale with more instances of the app and db.
+- Load-balancing: pm2 has its own internal load balancer for utilizing all cores of a single host machine.
+Nginx can be used to load-balance incoming request.
+Kubenertes also works well with Docker.

+#### Security:
+- Basic XSS prevention can be done by Helmet nodejs
+- Authentication process can be better implemented with Passport and express-session to persists logged-in session.
+- Basic DDOS prevention can be done by using a rate-limiter module.